 The day kicks off the giving season, offering a counterbalance to the materialism of Black Friday shopping.

-Although Giving Tuesday focuses on donations to nonprofit organizations, this year’s event also gives churches a huge opportunity to encourage support for missions and engage people in service work.
+Although Giving Tuesday focuses on donations to nonprofit organizations, the event also gives churches a huge opportunity to encourage year-end giving to support missions and engage people in service work.

 Here are 10 ways to include your church in this year’s Giving Tuesday.